-Looking for thoughtful, artful ways to improve your home decor?
+Looking for thoughtful, art prints to improve your home decor?
 Here are 5 carefully chosen art prints to start you heading in the right direction.

 Kiefer needs no introduction as he is considered by many to be among the greatest living artists today.
 This powerfully beautiful painting was created in 2010 but based on US Secretary of the Treasury Henry Morgenthau’s idea to make Germany return to a country of agriculture so that she would not rearm again after the Second World War.
 Kiefer renders the outworking of this plan as blooming colourful flowers and pastoral beauty in a style reminiscent of Van Gogh.
 The painting is optimistic, bright and full of eye-catching colours.
 Perfect for artistically minded homeowners.